Kala R and Deepa P* Pages 1 - 15 ( 15 )

 Background: Accurate detection of brain tumor and its severity is a challenging task in the medical field.
 So there is a need for developing brain tumor detecting algorithms and it is an emerging one for diagnosis, planning the treatment and outcome evaluation.

-Method: To build upon successful deep learning techniques, a brain tumor segmentation method is developed by using the deep convolutional neural networks by taking input MR images with different modalities such as Flair, T1, T1C and T2.
-The images from the different modalities are used in proportion to the information content in the particular modality.
-The weights for the different modalities are calculated blockwise and the standard deviation of the block is taken as a proxy for the information content of the block..
-Then the convolution is performed between the input image of the flair, T1, T1C and T2 MR images and corresponding to the weight of the flair, T1, T1C and T2 MR images.
-The convolution are summed between the corresponding input and weight of the MR images to obtain a new composite image which is given as a input image to the deep convolutional neural network to obtain segmentation results with better appearance and spatial consistency.
-The analysis of the proposed method shows that the discriminatory information from the different modalities are effective combined to increase the overall accuracy of segmentation.
+Method: Brain tumor segmentation method using deep learning classification and multi-modal composition has been developed using the deep convolutional neural networks.
+The different modalities of MRI such as T1, flair, T1C and T2 are given as input for the proposed method.
+The MR images from the different modalities are used in proportion to the information contents in the particular modality.
+The weights for the different modalities are calculated blockwise and the standard deviation of the block is taken as a proxy for the information content of the block.
+Then the convolution is performed between the input image of the T1, flair, T1C and T2 MR images and corresponding to the weight of the T1, flair, T1C, and T2 images.
+The convolution is summed between the different modalities of the MR images and its corresponding weight of the different modalities of the MR images to obtain a new composite image which is given as an input image to the deep convolutional neural network.
+The deep convolutional neural network performs segmentation through the different layers of CNN and different filter operations are performed in each layer to obtain the enhanced classification and segmented spatial consistency results.
+The analysis of the proposed method shows that the discriminatory information from the different modalities is effectively combined to increase the overall accuracy of segmentation.